Rachel Hunter: Acting

-Hunter first appeared on television in 1985 in an advertisement for a New Zealand Ice-Cream brand promoting their "Trumpet" ice-cream.
+Hunter first appeared on television in 1985 in an advertisement for the New Zealand ice cream brand Tip Top, promoting their "Trumpet" ice-cream.

 Hunter guest starred in a 1997 episode of The Drew Carey Show as herself.
 She has appeared in several independent films, including 1999's A Walk in the Park and 2000's Two Shades of Blue, an erotic thriller with Marlee Matlin.
 She stars as a lesbian cook doling out relationship advice in the award-winning indie film La Cucina.
-She had a brief appearance as a sexy mother in Dennis Dugan's The Benchwarmers (2006) and also played a sultry, bikini-clad mother in the music video for Fountains of Wayne's 2003 song "Stacy's Mom."
+She had a brief appearance as a sexy mother in Dennis Dugan's The Benchwarmers (2006) and also played a sultry, bikini-clad mother in the music video for Fountains of Wayne's 2003 song "Stacy's Mom".

 Hunter was one of six celebrities in the inaugural cast of the American dance competition series Dancing with the Stars in 2005.
-She appeared on a 2005 celebrity episode of Lingo, where she and her partner Trista Rehn split $US30,000 for charity.
+She appeared on a 2005 celebrity episode of Lingo, where she and her partner Trista Rehn split $30,000 for charity.
 Hunter is an ambassador to The Born Free Foundation, and established the Rachel Hunter Lowland Gorilla Fund.
 Hunter also appeared as herself in the 2004 Christmas Special of The Vicar of Dibley.
 She also starred in Confessions of a Go-Go Girl (2008), The Perfect Assistant (2008), the science fiction TV movies Piranhaconda (2011) and Swamp Volcano, aka Miami Magma (2012).

 She appeared as a judge on New Zealand's Got Talent from 2012 to 2013.
-In 2015, Hunter fronted her own television series titled "Rachel Hunter's Tour of Beauty" for TV One where she travelled the world to discover what beauty meant in various countries.
+In 2015, Hunter fronted her own television series titled Rachel Hunter's Tour of Beauty for TV One where she travelled the world to discover what beauty meant in various countries.

 Personal life

-In the late 1980s Hunter lived with rock musician Kip Winger.
-Winger stated after their relationship ended that he was left heartbroken when Hunter left him for Rod Stewart.
+In the late 1980s, Hunter was in a relationship with rock musician Kip Winger.

 At the age of 21, Hunter met rock star Rod Stewart, 24 years her senior, in a Los Angeles nightclub.
 They married three months later at the Beverly Hills Presbyterian Church in Beverly Hills, California, on 15 December 1990.
 Together they have two children: Renée (b.
 1992) and Liam (b.
 1994).
 They separated in January 1999 after eight years of marriage, and their divorce was finalised on 2 November 2006.

 She had a year-long relationship with Canadian NHL ice hockey player Sean Avery in 2004, and in 2006 began a three-year relationship with Jarret Stoll, 13 years her junior, also a Canadian NHL player who played for, and won the Stanley Cup with, the Los Angeles Kings.
 Her son Liam was a junior player being mentored by him while playing for the LA Kings Juniors when they first met.
 Stoll proposed to Hunter in 2008 whilst he accompanied her on a trip home to her native New Zealand later that year and they were due to marry on 14 August 2009, but the wedding was called off by Stoll seven weeks prior to their wedding day.